-- The degree of risk with the use of the existing access; - The ability to modify the existing access or construct a new safe access; - The ability to find and use the access during an emergency; and - The ability and willingness of the municipality (emergency vehicles) to use the access.
+- degree of risk with the use of the existing access; - ability to modify the existing access or construct a new safe access; - ability to find and use the access during an emergency; and - ability and willingness of the municipality (emergency vehicles) to use the access.

-The risk can also be controlled by limiting the size (and therefore limiting the occupancy) of additions or reconstruction projects.
-If the risk is determined to be too great, no modifications/alterations/reconstructions of existing structures should be considered.
+Risk can also be controlled by limiting the size (and therefore limiting the occupancy) of additions or reconstruction projects.
+If the risk is determined to be too great, no modifications / alterations / reconstructions of existing structures should be considered.